In the early days of the ET, “portability” meant you could stow your trusty machine inside a small suitcase and “lug it” between offices.

 Gabriele 7007/L (1986) – listed in my 1986-87 copy of Info-Markt as a “Portable Schreibmaschine” (smaller indeed than the 9009), modified platen knob, more conventional key-tops, classic wedge-like shape, dual pitch, 13 cps:

 These models were quickly superseded, in turn, by SE-300 series Kompakt electronic typewriters.
-The “Gabriele” name continued to be used for a plethora of cheaper late-model portables.
+In the 1990s, the “Gabriele” name continued to be used for a series of electronic portables, none of them as attractive or as well-built as the original.